 Marketing & Social media

-Social media plays an increasingly important role in eCommerce’s evolution since consumers turn to social media to seek buying decisions and recommendations.
-When in China, forget about Facebook, Snapchat, Instagram, and Twitter (they are blocked in China anyway) and focus your social eCommerce strategy on China’s biggest social platform – WeChat.
+Similar to the rest of the world, in China social media plays an increasingly important role in eCommerce’s evolution.
+Consumers more and more often turn to social media to seek recommendations for buying decisions.
+Unlike the rest of the world, however, you can forget about Facebook, Instagram, or Twitter (they are blocked here anyway) and focus your social eCommerce strategy on China’s biggest social platform – WeChat.

 Interested in Chinese eCommerce?
 Want to know what it’ll take for your business to thrive in this highly competitive sphere?
-Get in touch about our consulting services, and we’ll see what solution would suit your business best.
+Get in touch about our consulting services, and we’ll find the solution that would fit your business best.